 He supervises postdoctoral and PhD research.
 He teaches design and engineering subjects at postgraduate and degree levels, including design theories, research methods, public design, industrial and product designs, inclusive design.

 He leads public design projects with a balanced consideration between creative design and engineering application.
 His research outputs give constructive impacts in academic knowledge and practical contribution.
-His work has been recognised by peers in various disciplines, including design, engineering, public health, human geography, humanities, arts and education, that he has been elected as the fellow of different professional bodies.
+His work has been recognised by peers in various disciplines, including design, engineering, management, public health, human geography, humanities, arts and education, that he has been elected as the fellow of different professional bodies.

 He advocates FlexiDesign and d*hk®, and promotes sustainable living environment by designing Feel-Green facilities.
 Working with the deprived and PSNs, he has conducted interdisciplinary and participatory research projects which aim to bring an inclusive society to all.

 He has obtained a number of external competitive research grants, including Fulbright Scholarship, ASF (Ford Foundation), HK RGC's GRF and PPRF.
 His educational research grants include K. C. Wong Education Foundation grants and HK QEF.
 His recent completed projects were supported by the GRF to study the flexibility of public design for densely populated urban environments and the PPRF to explore the policy of inclusive public toilets for visually impaired persons.
 In 2013, he founded the Research Group for Sustainable Public Design which is a sub-group of the Research Institute for Sustainable Urban Development.